testem/testem/README.md

 [![Build Status](https://secure.travis-ci.org/airportyh/testem.png?branch=master)](http://travis-ci.org/airportyh/testem)

-Javascript unit testing can be tedious and painful - Testem aims to make this as easy as it possibly can be - so that you will no longer have *any* excuse for not writing tests.
+Javascript unit testing can be tedious and painful, but Testem makes it so *easy* that you will actually *want to* write tests.

 Features
 --------